 In this section, we’re going to go over all the areas you can save money when hiring movers and how you can still hire a moving company while saving money.

 15. Move During The Off-Season

 Movers usually increase their rates between the months of May through August.
 This is the busiest time of year for moving companies.

 If you’re looking to save money on your move, consider moving outside of these dates.
-When movers are less busy, they’re rates usually go down a bit.
+The best time to move is Between October and April.
+When movers are less busy, their rates usually go down a bit.